Lui-Lop/mp-sorting-maven/README.md

 Description of custom sorting algorithm
 ---------------------------------------

 Quicksort seems very efficient to sort out rough chunks of original array, but randomness in what pivot is could be bad.
-So maybe after a certain amount of quicksorting you should just do insertion sort.
+So maybe after a certain amount of quicksorting, enough to create subarrays of less than quarter in size, you should do insertion sort.

 Notes on using Copilot (or other AI)